yangr0/BlackKit/README.md

-# BlackKitHacking Toolkit
+# BlackKit
-Powered by Pull Requests
+Hacking Toolkit Powered by Pull Requests

 # How It Works
 This tool relies solely on pull requests